- Get Our Free Newsletter!

 by Rachel Hurd Anger My husband and I have always been a dog-free family, until I began thinking of adopting a running buddy.
 The dog seed germinated randomly like my chicken seed did.
 It was first an idea that became a regular thought, and then an undeniable obsession.
 The desire for Woman’s Best Friend further […]Read more »

-by Rebecca Nickols A few common concerns of first time chicken owners (who have a dog as a pet) are: “How will the dog react to the chickens?”
+by Rebecca Nickols Photos by author A few common concerns of first time chicken owners (who have a dog as a pet) are: “How will the dog react to the chickens?”
 “Should I keep the chickens and dog(s) separated?”
 “What breed of dogs is best to keep around chickens?”
-I had the same questions with my first flock of […]Read more »
+I had the same questions with my […]Read more »

-by Rachel Hurd Anger Our backyard chickens just celebrated their second Happy Hatchday, and as we sort of pat ourselves on our backs for having some of the world’s oldest chickens, we’re all still recovering from our first predator attack.
-The victim was Clara, a Partridge Plymouth Rock, our most robust and beautiful hen.
-She’s […]Read more »
+by Rachel Hurd Anger Photos by author Our backyard chickens just celebrated their second Happy Hatchday, and as we sort of pat ourselves on our backs for having some of the world’s oldest chickens, we’re all still recovering from our first predator attack.
+The victim was Clara, a Partridge Plymouth Rock, our most robust and […]Read more »

 by Madelaine Fletcher — Photographed by Dusko Matic From urban hen adventures in the North to 4-H chicken projects in the South, the backyard poultry revolution is sweeping the nation.
 Healthy chickens are an important priority if you are raising them for meat or eggs, as breeding show birds or game birds, or if you […]Read more »